 Assistance In Home Care provides a managed care model where our office staff routinely communicates with the family, discharge facilities, and Home Healthcare Providers such as Wound Care Providers, Physical Therapists, Occupational Therapists, and Durable Medical Equipment specialists.
 Our Client Care Coordinators speak to our caregivers everyday to make sure they are prepared and feel comfortable providing care.

-With constantly changing medication and the number of pills some doctors prescribe, it gets hard to keep track.
-Our caregivers can not only provide reminders of when to take medication, but they can also help with dosage guidelines and communicating and caring for any side effects that may occur.
+With constantly changing medication and the number of pills some doctors prescribe, it is hard to keep track.
+Our caregivers can not only provide reminders of when to take medication, but also ensure and support the adherence to their medication routines.

 Meal planning and preparation is an important step in establishing a healthy lifestyle conducive for longevity.
 While grocery shopping and preparing a meal, our caregivers take into consideration any dietary restrictions due to chronic illnesses such as diabetes.
 While maintaining hydration, our caregivers can also provide the companionship that comes with sharing a meal.